rzkyadhi/House-Price-Prediction-Using-Linear-Regression/README.md

   Linear regression analysis is used to predict the value of a variable based on the value of another variable.
   The variable you want to predict is called the dependent variable.
   The variable you are using to predict the other variables value is called the independent variable.
-  Linear Regression is one of the method for Supervised Learning.
+  Linear Regression is one of the method Supervised Learning.
   [[IBM](https://www.ibm.com/topics/linear-regression)].
 ```